This project is no longer active, and this page is no longer being updated.

 Project Overview and Purpose

 Poplar Tent Road is a two-lane undivided road that connects I-85 and Concord Regional Airport with the Town of Concord.
-Due to the expected continual growth and development in the Poplar Tent Road area, existing Poplar Tent Road will not be able to accommodate anticipated traffic volumes in the design year for the project, 2040.
-Widening the road will improve traffic flow and safety along Poplar Tent Road.
+Due to the expected continual growth and development in the area, Poplar Tent Road, as it is now, will not be able to accommodate anticipated traffic volumes in the design year for the project, 2040.
+Widening the road would improve traffic flow and safety along Poplar Tent Road.

 Project Development Engineer

 - (919) 707-6045

-- Address: 1548 Mail Service Center,
+- 1548 Mail Service Center

 Raleigh, NC 27699-1548